-CN plans to use the net proceeds from the offering for general corporate purposes, including the redemption and refinancing of outstanding indebtedness.
+CN plans to use the net proceeds from the offering for general corporate purposes, including the redemption and refinancing of outstanding indebtedness, and share repurchases.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor will there be any sale of these securities, in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.

-Certain information included in this news release constitutes "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and under Canadian securities laws, including with respect to the timing and completion of the proposed debt offering, which is subject to customary termination rights and closing conditions.
-CN cautions that, by their nature, these forward-looking statements involve risk, uncertainties and assumptions.
-The Company cautions that its assumptions may not materialize and that the current economic conditions render such assumptions, although reasonable at the time they were made, subject to greater uncertainty.
+Forward-Looking Statements Certain information included in this news release constitutes "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995 and under Canadian securities laws, including statements relating to potential debt refinancing or potential purchases of common shares for cancellation under a normal course issuer bid as well as with respect to the timing and completion of the proposed debt offering, which is subject to customary termination rights and closing conditions.
+CN cautions that, by their nature, these forward-looking statements involve risks, uncertainties and assumptions, and CN's Board of Directors has discretion in the use of the proceeds from the offering to which this news release relates.
+The Company cautions that its assumptions may not materialize and that current economic conditions may render such assumptions, although reasonable at the time they were made, subject to greater uncertainty.
+Such forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors which may cause the actual results or performance of the Company or the rail industry to be materially different from the outlook or any future results or performance implied by such statements.

 CN assumes no obligation to update or revise forward-looking statements to reflect future events, changes in circumstances, or changes in beliefs, unless required by applicable Canadian securities laws.
 In the event CN does update any forward-looking statement, no inference should be made that CN will make additional updates with respect to that statement, related matters, or any other forward-looking statement.